ERPedersen/scssfold/README.md

 </div>
 ```

 This applies to all classes delivered by Scssfold.
-Very convenient and yes - heavily inspired by [Tailwind CSS](https://tailwindcss.com/).

 # Modules